 Must-do activities when you’re here are:

-Explore Castle Vecchio, wander around the Piazza Delle Erbe, tour the Giusti Palace and Gardens, climb the Torre dei Lamberti, and see a concert or show in the Verona Arena, a massive 1st-century Roman amphitheater.
+Explore Castle Vecchio, wander around the Piazza Delle Erbe, tour the Giusti Palace and Gardens, climb the Torre dei Lamberti, and tour the Verona Arena, a massive 1st-century Roman amphitheater.

 Verona is only about an hour and a half drive from Venice, which you can visit as a day trip instead of paying a lot for accommodation in Venice.